reef-defi/reef-docs/content/docs/developers/accounts.md

 To see our EVM address we can call `evmAccounts.evmAddresses(AccountId)`.

-Check out [this guide](https://imgur.com/a/PcQ300l) on how to generate and check an EVM address within Polkadot.js UI.
+Check out [this guide](https://imgur.com/a/PcQ300l) on how to generate and check an EVM address within EVM playground UI.

 ### Linking an existing Ethereum address